 The amount of the partitioned memory for the EEPROM and RAM is dependent on the configuration of the TOE.
-For the P5CD040V0B and P5CD020V0B it depends on the

-MIFARE configuration A, B1 or B4, refer to section 2.2.1.
-For the P5CC040V0B and P5CC021V0B 128 bytes of the EEPROM are reserved for the manufacturer, but the RAM is accessible in total.
-Note that the limitation of the maximum available memory space for EEPROM and ROM is different from the partitioning feature.
+For the P5CD144V0B and P5CN144V0B it depends on the MIFARE configuration A, B1 or B4, refer to section 2.2.1.
+For the P5CC144V0B 128 bytes of the EEPROM are reserved for the manufacturer, but the RAM is accessible in total.

-The TOE shall meet the requirements "Subset access control (FDP ACC.1)" as specified below.
+The TOE shall meet the requirements "Subset access control (FDP_ACC.1)" as specified below.